Courtney Love Reportedly Eats Off Plate With Dog Poop On It In Bizarre New Photos

 — Jezebel (@Jezebel) September 9, 2019

 It was alleged that Joss’ team tried to pay Love upwards of $100,000 to attend the show even though she’s a recovering opioid addict.
-Of course, Courtney turned down the invite and later slammed Sackler for thinking that she would ever even fathom the idea of attending.
+Of course, Love turned down the invite and later slammed Sackler for thinking that she would ever even fathom the idea of attending.

 “I am one of the most famous reformed junkies on the planet – my husband died on heroin – What is it about me that says to Joss Sackler, ‘I will sell out to you?’
 Well, I won’t.”